coatyio/coaty-js/docs/man/migration-guide.md

 * The MQTT topic structure has been optimized.
 Your application code is affected by this change.
+* `CommunicationManager.observeRaw()` no longer emits messages that represent other Coaty communication event types.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a